Garmin HRM-TRI Review

 The POD does NOT come off.
 It looks like it might if you force it but it won’t.
 Do NOT try!

 The non-detachable pod is different to all recent Garmin HRMs and those of many competitors.
 Do NOT try to get the pod off.
-Once either the pod or strap breaks then you will have to throw it away if not under warranty.
+Once either the pod or strap breaks then you will have to throw it away.

 However, the battery is replaceable.
 The blue surround easily comes off and you can unscrew 4 screws (Phillips 00) to replace the standard CR2032 battery.
 The cover will only fit on one way.